zeroknots/the-compact/docs/TheCompact-Overview.md

 3. This fallback only occurs if there is sufficient gas remaining (above a benchmarked stipend amount).
 4. The required stipend amounts for both native token and ERC20 token withdrawals can be queried using the `getRequiredWithdrawalFallbackStipends` function.

+The benchmarking process for determining these stipend amounts is performed by calling the `__benchmark` function with a salt value and exactly 2 wei of callvalue.
+This function:
+1. Measures the gas cost of transferring native tokens to a cold address (derived from the contract address and salt)
+2. Measures the gas cost of transferring ERC20 tokens using a benchmark token deployed during contract creation
+3. Stores these gas costs for use in the fallback mechanism

+This benchmarking ensures that the fallback mechanism has accurate gas estimates for different token types across various chains, accounting for differences in gas pricing and execution costs.

+Note that benchmarking cannot be performed during initial deployment of The Compact as it benchmarks cold account accesses; it must be triggered in a subsequent transaction in order to successfully run.

 This fallback mechanism ensures that claims can still be processed even if there are issues with the underlying token and that one claimant cannot prevent a claim from being processed by other claimants via manipulation of receive hooks or other callbacks.
+If benchmarking has not been performed, the fallback can still be triggered but is more susceptible to purposefully being triggered as a way to save gas by skipping withdrawals as part of claim processing.

 # Key Data Structures